 - Driskells plowed cotton and left all three gates open

-- Finally took some of the old oil to O’Rieley’s
+- Finally took some of the old oil to O’Reiley’s

 Sunday – Our last day before returning to Houston

-- Sprayed Ferti-Lome fungicide on the Iron Plants and all the roses.
+- Sprayed Ferti-Lome fungicide on the Aspidistra and all the roses.
 This was the second treatment in a week.

 - Mary cut the grass in the pecan orchard and I line trimmed.